Tarptautinis kalbų kongresas

 • Professional language.
 Terms.
 Usage.

-The congress is intended for doctors of all fields, nurses, occupational therapists, physiotherapists, midwives, odontologists and oral hygiene specialists, pharmacists, public health specialists, food safety and food science specialists, art and other therapy specialists, biochemistry and genetics specialists, medical engineers, medicinal chemistry specialists, terminologists and professional language specialists, wellness and healthy lifestyle specialists, lifestyle medicine specialists, laboratory medical biology specialists, veterinary medicine and animal science specialists.
+The congress is intended for doctors of all fields, nurses, occupational therapists, physiotherapists, midwives, odontologists and oral hygiene specialists, pharmacists, public health specialists, food safety and food science specialists, art and other therapy specialists, biochemistry and genetics specialists, medical engineers, medicinal chemistry specialists, terminologists and professional language specialists, wellness and healthy lifestyle specialists, complementary and alternative healthcare apitherapy specialists, lifestyle medicine specialists, laboratory medical biology specialists, veterinary medicine and animal science specialists.

 University and college lecturers, students of all degrees, doctors are invited to participate in the congress and present papers.